dalismo/api_call_of_duty_etl/README.md

 ## Project Proposal
 # A brief description of your final database
-Video Games Genre, Sales, Metacritics and ESRB Ratings Database
+Video Games Genre, Sales, Metacritics and ESRB Ratings Database for the 5 years period (1/1/2012 - 12/31/2016).

 # Why our final database will be useful to a Videogame Publisher?
 1) Based on the ESRB rating and the genre of the videogame ad companies can place targeted advertisements in online multiplayer games such as Call of Duty to attract new customers.
 As a point of reference the ESRB(Entertainment Software Rating Board) is a self-regulatory organization that assigns age and content ratings to consumer video games in North America.